Iterative Cut-Based PWA Approximation of Multi-Dimensional Nonlinear Systems: Conclusions

 \section{Conclusions}

 In this paper, we have proposed a novel approach for PWA approximation of nonlinearities using a hinging-hyperplane formulation to partition the domain into subregions.
 Our proposed method does not require prior knowledge of the dynamics, is applicable to nonlinear systems defined on multi-dimensional domains, and allows for a straightforward formulation of the continuity constraint for the PWA approximation.
 To avoid unnecessary complexity in the final form, the number of cutting hyperplanes is iteratively increased in case the solutions of the approximation problem are unable to satisfy a user-defined error tolerance.
 The flexibility of our proposed approach allows for various polytopic subregion definitions and adaptability for different approximation requirements.
 By comparing the performance of our approach to other state-of-the-art methods from the literature, we have showcased its potential for practical applications in complex, large-scale systems, paving the way for future advancements in nonlinear function approximation and control.
+For future work, it is intended to investigate the relationship between the proposed method and the solutions of the original nonlinear dynamics.
+In particular, potential implications such as trajectory proximity, existence and uniqueness of trajectories, or possible sliding-mode phenomena should be examined.

 \begin{ack} This research is funded by the Dutch Science Foundation NWO-TTW within the EVOLVE project (no.\ 18484). \end{ack}